dan-fritchman/Thesis/content.md

 Hdl21 PDKs are Python packages which generally include two primary elements:

-- (a) A library `ExternalModules` describing the technology's cells, and
+- (a) A library of `ExternalModules` describing the technology's cells, and
 - (b) A `compile` conversion-method which transforms a hierarchical Hdl21 tree, mapping generic `hdl21.Primitives` into the tech-specific `ExternalModules`.

 Hdl21's source repository includes the PDK packages for several popular open-source PDKs, including the academic predictive [ASAP7](https://pypi.org/project/asap7-hdl21/) technology, and the fabricatable [SkyWater 130nm](https://pypi.org/project/sky130-hdl21/) technology.